The Book We Own But Don’t Read

 What the World Would Look Like If We Actually Lived by It

-Consider, for a moment, the core principles the Bible actually teaches — not the caricatured version often dismissed, but what is genuinely there on the page.
+Consider, for a moment, the core principles the Bible actually teaches – not the distorted version often dismissed, but what is genuinely there on the page…

-This is not a utopian fantasy.
-It is the vision Scripture lays out — a vision of what human life was designed to look like, before we decided we knew better.
+This is not a fantasy; it’s the vision Scripture lays out – a vision of what human life was designed to look like before we decided we knew better!

 Why We Reject It

-Of course, many people have very real reasons for their distance from the Bible.
+Of course, many people have their personal reasons for their distance from the Bible.
 Religion has been weaponised.
 Scripture has been twisted to justify oppression, violence, and control.
 The Church, at many points in history, has been a source of harm rather than healing.
 These are legitimate grievances, and they deserve honest acknowledgement.

 The Answers Were Never Hidden

 The Bible offers something different.
-Not a fragment, but a complete narrative: creation, fall, redemption, and restoration.
+A complete narrative of creation, downfall, redemption, and restoration.
 It tells us where we came from, why things went wrong, what has been done about it, and where the story is ultimately going.
-It does not promise that following its principles will make life easy.
-It promises something more durable — that there is meaning in the suffering, purpose in the struggle, and a destination worth the journey.
+It doesn’t promise that following its principles will make life easy; it promises something more durable — that there is meaning in the suffering, purpose in the struggle, and a destination well worth the journey.